-The Company reviews for impairment long-lived assets including intangible assets with finite lives whenever events or changes in circumstances indicate that the carrying amount of any asset may not be recoverable.
+The Company reviews for impairment long-lived assets, including intangible assets with finite lives, whenever events or changes in circumstances indicate that the carrying amount of any asset may not be recoverable.
 In the event of impairment, the asset to be held and used is written down to its fair market value.
 Long-lived assets to be disposed of, if any, are reported at the lower of the carrying amount or fair value less cost to sell.
-No impairment losses were recognized by the Company on March 31, 2021.
+No impairment losses were recognized by the Company for either the six months ended June 30, 2021 or June 30, 2020.